FireChickenProductivity/tic-tac-toe-game/Development.md

 # How to Define a Message Protocol Field
 1. See if a suitable message protocol field creation function exists at the bottom of protocol_fields.py.
-If one of the meets your needs, call it with the required parameters and go to step 5.
+If one of them meets your needs, call it with the required parameters and go to step 5.
 Otherwise, go to step 2.

 2. Decide if the field is going to be fixed length or variable length.
 If it is going to be fixed length, go to step 3.
 Otherwise, go to step 4.